cloudberrydb/cloudberrydb-site/src/pages/contribute/code.md

-It's not required for upstream contributors to sign CLA if you cherry pick the commits from upstream projects like PostgreSQL or Greenplum Database, so just ignore the CLAassistant's warning, which will not block your PR's merge.
+It's not required for upstream contributors to sign CLA if you cherry pick the commits from upstream projects like PostgreSQL or Greenplum Database, so just ignore the CLA assistant's warning, which will not block your PR's merge.

 :::